nlapalu/misc/get_sequence_from_vcf.md

 ## Inputs

-Inputs are vcf files compress in *Blocked GNU Zip Format* with bgzip (available with tabix).
+Inputs are vcf files compressed in *Blocked GNU Zip Format* with bgzip (available with tabix).
 Then each *\*.vcf.gz* file to analyze must be written in a file (one file per line) which is supplied to the program.

 ## Outputs